Semantics meets attractiveness: Choice by salience: Additional relations with literature

 \section{Additional relations with literature}

-We compare choice by linear salience with other well-known testable models of bounded rationality.
-We also show how a salience approach can accommodate some anomalies that have been extensively studied in the choice literature.
+Here we compare choice by linear salience with several models of bounded rationality.
+We also show how a salience approach can accommodate some anomalies that have been extensively studied in the choice literature.\vs\vs